akshaykmr/oorja/docs/other-notes.md

 - Extend Room API to allow publishing custom Erizo.Streams (you can stream video files with it as well)
 - Explore recording option available in licode for non-p2p rooms.
 - reorganize files for more relevance
+- dynamic import of tabs works well on local development but doesn't work on production deployment for safari. need to look into this (safari is not supported as it doesn't have webrtc support, but this issue could indicate some problem in my code) Should probably try making a sample app to test dynamic import quickly for it.

 #### Backend
 - Allow for more customization in room creation method (inital tabs, login restrictions etc.)
+- look into user roles for selectively allowing publish/subscribe of media streams.
 - Make use of API integrations from the login services used (github, facebook, linkedIn, goodle) to expose more available actions for the user in RoomAPI?
 - Expose an api for Room Creation ?  eg POST /new
 ```